StAlphonsos/osdhud/README.md

 or similar script if you don't want the HUD to come up for a few seconds when you start X windows.

-More details on the options and usage can be found in the man page.
+More details on the options and usage can be found in the man page; I keep copies in [pdf](web/osdhud.pdf) and [html](web/osdhud.html) synced with the source in OpenBSD's wonderful [mandoc](osdhud.mandoc) semantic markup format for documentation.
-The source file is `osdhud.mandoc`.
 I run it through my Perl `@variable@` expander (`generic/suss.pl`) to get `@VERSION@` expanded when `osdhud.1` (the final man page) is generated.